Rajang River: History

-In September 2020, heavy rain in the upper tributaries of the Rajang caused flash floods in the low-lying areas of Kapit, Song, Kanowit and Sibu.
-In August 2021, another logjam blocked the Rejang River, shutting down the water treatment plants in Sibu.

 Wildlife

 Mammals

 Thirty species of mammals were recorded along the Rajang basin by a study of 2004.
 The mouth of the river is the only place where the dolphins can be sighted.
 Totally protected mammals include gibbon, langurs, black giant squirrel, slow loris, and tarsier.
 Civets, otters, bats, treeshrew, and primates are also included under the Sarawak Wildlife Protection Ordinance 1998.
-Wild pigs and deers are the most frequently hunted animals by the locals.
+Wild pigs and deer are the animals most frequently hunted by the locals.

 Birds

 A total of 122 species of bird was recorded by the 2004 study, with 21 species along the mouth of the river, 96 species in the Hose Mountains, and 88 species at Lanjak Entimau in the interior of Sarawak.
 The only endemic species of bird found in the Rajang basin was the Dusky munia, found abundantly in paddy fields.
 Other species of bird commonly found along the Rajang basin are the Pacific swallow, Little spiderhunter, and Asian glossy starling.
 Twenty species of birds (mainly eagles, egret, kingfishers, woodpeckers) are protected, while seven species of birds (mainly hornbill and pheasant) are totally protected under the Sarawak Wildlife Protection Ordinance 1998.